-Although the culture of the Han people started to develop during the reign of the Qin Empire, it had had pretty much crystallized in the 400 years of the Han Empire’s rule.
+Although the culture of the Han people started to develop during the reign of the Qin Empire, it had pretty much crystallized in the 400 years of the Han Empire’s rule.
 And thanks to the stability of the culture and the fact that the Han people had a lot of time during which their culture could be nurtured and solidified, the culture stuck and is the one thing that this Chinese group is known for.
 It is also worth noting that because of the importance of the Han Empire to Han and Chinese history, they took the empire’s name as theirs.

 One notable thing about the Han culture is the language.
 The Han people speak Mandarin, among other Han dialects called the Hanyu.
-The dialects are differentiated by the tones, and the Hanyu is essentially a tonal language primarily using pictograms or Hanzi rather than the Chinese characters.
+The dialects are differentiated by the tones, and the Hanyu is essentially a tonal language primarily using pictograms or Hanzi rather than Chinese characters.
 It is, therefore, interesting to note that because of the many Chinese dialects that are often very different from each other, all these people use a similar system for writing, hence the most effective forms of communication, especially when you have individuals or groups that speak different languages or dialects.